 A number of international studies of patients undergoing AHSCT for MS have been published in the peer-reviewed scientific literature over the last 10 to 15 years.
 Generally the outcomes have shown that people who are younger and who still have active inflammatory disease (new lesions on MRI scans and/or relapses) may achieve better outcomes for reducing or halting disease activity.
 However, the majority of the studies suggest that the treatment does not halt secondary and primary progressive MS and that recovery from more long-standing disability is unlikely.

 An international clinical trial of AHSCT, called the MIST trial, is currently ongoing.
-In Australia there are currently two sites conducting formal observational studies of AHSCT for MS with similar entry criteria.
-One at St Vincent’s Hospital Sydney (more information here) and one at the Austin Hospital in Melbourne (more information here).
+In Australia there are currently three sites conducting formal observational studies of AHSCT for MS with similar entry criteria.
+One at St Vincent’s Hospital, Sydney (more information here) and two are in Melbourne at Austin Hospital (more information here) and The Alfred (more information here).

 Research needs to continue to understand the long term effects of AHSCT and its place within the range of treatments available for MS. A more detailed review of international studies on AHSCT can be found here.